rubinius/rubinius-website-archive/_posts/2014-12-16-rubinius-metrics-meets-influxdb-part2.markdown

 $ brew install boot2docker
 ```

-If you are wondering why I don't have an explicit section in how to install Docker is because in the Homebrew package manager Docker is a dependency of boot2docker which make things a little bit easier on my side.
-However you can check Docker's [official installation guide](https://docs.docker.com/installation/) for detailed information about how to install Docker in your OS or try installing it with your package manager.
+If you are wondering why there isn't an explicit section in how to install Docker is because it is a dependency of boot2docker in Homebrew.
+However, you can check Docker's [official installation guide](https://docs.docker.com/installation/) for detailed information about how to install Docker in your OS or try installing it with your package manager.

 ## Setting up boot2docker and Docker

-If you are in a Linux based operating system you have to start the docker daemon and of course, you can skip this step.
+On a Linux based operating system you have to start the docker daemon and of course, you can skip this step.

-If you are in OS X like me the first time you have to initialize the boot2docker VM:
+On Mac OS X the first time you have to initialize the boot2docker virtual machine:

 ```sh
 $ boot2docker init
 ```

-The first time the ISO image will be fetched, so probably you will have to wait a little bit.
+The first time the ISO image will be fetched, so probably you will have to wait a bit.
 If everything goes well you are now able to start the boot2docker VM:

 ```sh
 $ boot2docker start